OthelloQi/Fashion-Image-Classification/README.md

 We present two forms of image classification endeavors that will walk you through classifying clothing into categories such as dresses, t-shirts, sandals, trainers, etc. We'll be working with the Fashion MNIST dataset from Zalando, an online fashion brand.
 The dataset can be found here: https://github.com/zalandoresearch/fashion-mnist

-The pre-requisites, detailed tutorial on using Microsoft Custom Vision for image classification, Azure Notebooks for image classification, and the optional Microsoft Data Science Virtual Machine for deep
+The pre-requisites, detailed tutorial on using Microsoft Custom Vision for image classification, Azure Notebooks for image classification, and the optional Microsoft Data Science Virtual Machine for deep learning are all clearly described with step-by-step guides, screenshots, links, hints, and tips.

+Lastly, remember to manage your resources